microsoft/FluidFramework/packages/tools/devtools/devtools-browser-extension/README.md

 <!-- prettier-ignore-start -->
 <!-- NOTE: This section is automatically generated using @fluid-tools/markdown-magic.
 Do not update these generated contents directly. -->

+## Inject telemetry key
+If you're manually releasing or testing the Devtools browser extension using a local build, set up your .env file based on a local template (e.g., dev-example.env).
+In automated pipeline builds, the telemetry key will be fetched from the "prague-key-vault" group in Azure Ops.

+For local tests, execute the command npm run `start:client:test`.
+This ensures the telemetry token is correctly integrated.

 ## Contribution Guidelines

 There are many ways to [contribute](https://github.com/microsoft/FluidFramework/blob/main/CONTRIBUTING.md) to Fluid.